-The Main Library holds the majority of books for History.
+The Main Library holds the majority of books for Archaeology.
 Most of these books are on the 2nd floor or in the HUB Collection on the ground floor.

 Find your course reading lists via Resource Lists.
 Type in your course code or keywords from the course title, or your lecturer's name.

 Please note that not all courses at the University use Resource Lists.

 The Library provides access to 100s of 1000s of online resources, including e-books, e-journals and online databases, but we also provide lots of other services and support for students on online learning programmes.

 Follow HCA Librarian blog or on Twitter to keep up to date with Library news related to History, Classics and Archaeology.